geowarin/geowarin.github.io/content/post/what-is-a-good-unit-test/index.md

 that would have made your code easier to change.

 I think the latter is definitely better ([YAGNI](https://www.martinfowler.com/bliki/Yagni.html)).
-If a portion of code is hard to change, I will refactor it until it's easy to change and then, make the change.
+If a portion of code is hard to change, we can refactor it until it's easy to change and then, make the change.

 ## What to mock/fake/stub?